Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Methods and Results

-We confirm 206 of the 235 candidates to be real-life Dependabot deprecations, which is substantial considering our dataset only contains 1,823 projects.
+We confirm 206 of the 235 candidates to be real-life Dependabot deprecations, which is substantial considering that our dataset only contains 1,823 projects.
 From Figure~\ref{fig:deprecateDate}, we can observe that Dependabot deprecations are evenly distributed over time in general with a few fluctuations, mostly coming from organization-wide deprecations.
-For instance, the maximum value in December 2020 is caused by 26 Dependabot deprecations in \Code{octokit}, the GitHub's official API client implementation.
+For instance, the maximum value in December 2020 is caused by 26 Dependabot deprecations in \Code{octokit}, the official GitHub API client implementation.

-We encode nine categories of reasons from 27 deprecations:
+We encode nine categories of reasons from the 27 deprecations that explicitly mentioned their reasons:

-\textit{\textsf{1) Notification Fatigue (9 Deprecations):}} Developers do recognize Dependabot's overwhelming notifications and PRs as the central issue in their experience with Dependabot.
-As noted by one developer, \textit{I've been going mad with dependabot alerts which are annoying and pointless.
+\textbf{1) Notification Fatigue (9 Deprecations):} Developers do recognize Dependabot's overwhelming notifications and PRs as the central issue in their experience with Dependabot.
+As noted by one developer: \textit{I've been going mad with dependabot alerts which are annoying and pointless.
 I'd rather do manual upgrades than use this}~\cite{skytable/skytable/pull/134}.

-\textit{\textsf{2) Lack of Grouped Update Support (7 Deprecations):}} By the Dependabot convention, each PR updates one dependency and one dependency only, which comes unhandy in two scenarios: a) related packages tend to follow similar release schedules, which triggers Dependabot to raise a PR storm on their updates~\cite{dependabot/dependabot-core/issues/1190}; b) in some cases, dependencies must be updated together to avoid breakages~\cite{dependabot/dependabot-core/issues/1296}.
+\textbf{2) Lack of Grouped Update Support (7 Deprecations):} By the Dependabot convention, each PR updates one dependency and one dependency only, which comes unhandy in two scenarios: a) related packages tend to follow similar release schedules, which triggers Dependabot to raise a PR storm on their updates~\cite{dependabot/dependabot-core/issues/1190}; b) in some cases, dependencies must be updated together to avoid breakages~\cite{dependabot/dependabot-core/issues/1296}.
 The excessive notifications and additional manual work quickly frustrate developers.
 For example: a) \textit{My hope was that we can better group dependency upgrades.
-With the default configuration there is some grouping happening, but most dependencies would be upgraded individually}~\cite{giantswarm/happa/pull/2635}; b) \textit{Also, a lot of packages have to be updated together.
+With the default configuration, there is some grouping happening, but most dependencies would be upgraded individually}~\cite{giantswarm/happa/pull/2635}; b) \textit{Also, a lot of packages have to be updated together.
 Separate PRs for everything isn't very fun}~\cite{Fate-Grand-Automata/FGA/commit/8ecef22}.

-\textit{\textsf{3) Package Manager Incompatibility (7 Deprecations):}} Developers may encounter compatibility issues after the introduction of a new package manager or a newer version of the package manager.
-In the seven cases we have found, five concern yarn v2, one concerns npm v7 (specifically lockfile v3), and one concerns pnpm.